WarwickCDI/workshop-networks-a-skillsworkshop/README.md

 ## Requirements

-• Properly installed [Gephi software version 0.9.2](https://gephi.org/users/download/).
-You can find installation guide [here](https://gephi.org/users/install/).
-Issues with Java, speak to helpdesk.
-Email if stuck.
-If you encounter Gephi issues with Java, then you can also look at [this blog post](https://medium.com/coder-snorts/gephi-is-broken-on-mac-os-97fbaef4305e#.cogwsls13) and or video [here](https://www.youtube.com/watch?v=3r3hU_gfcuA) or [there](https://youtu.be/Lv59Lu-Jqxs).
+• [Gephi software](https://gephi.org/users/download/).
+You can find an installation guide [here](https://gephi.org/users/install/).
+If you have java issues and are a University of Warwick student then please do contact the ITS helpdesk.
+If you encounter Gephi issues with Java, then you can also look at [this blog post](https://medium.com/coder-snorts/gephi-is-broken-on-mac-os-97fbaef4305e#.cogwsls13) and or video [here](https://www.youtube.com/watch?v=3r3hU_gfcuA) or [there](https://youtu.be/Lv59Lu-Jqxs). *Note:* Gephi is available via the Software Centre if you are using a Windows 10 Managed Laptop.

-• Managed Windows Desktop access to Gephi or via Software Centre.

 • Access to a computer with internet connection for downloading data.